saona-raimundo/Future-of-sports-at-IST-Austria/docs/log.md

 	It is time to act!
 For the fifth year in a row,
 	C&M will give a detailed plan for expanding the gym to Management.

-Let's see what they onclude!
+Let's see what they include!

 # 2023-03-14

-After many emal exchanges, we finally got the new that ISTA employees were asked by the MAnagement to present a plan on how to expand the gym and the associated costs of doing so.
+After many emal exchanges, we finally got the new that ISTA employees were asked by the Management to present a plan on how to expand the gym and the associated costs of doing so.
 In the near future, a plan will be presented to the president.
 For now, the plan includes more devices and renovation of washrooms.

 No other information has been recovered from our contact with ISTA.